2006 Italian general election: Main coalitions and parties

-Coalitions' leaders

 Debates

 For some time, Silvio Berlusconi had challenged Romano Prodi to a debate on national television.
 Prodi, however, said he would accept only if certain rules had been set.
 Possibly because he thought he was behind in the polls, Berlusconi saw the debate as a chance to turn the tables, and accused Prodi of fleeing from him.
 It is notable that, in the 2001 elections, it was Berlusconi who refused to meet the centre-left candidate, Francesco Rutelli.

 Two televised debates were set by the Parliamentary Committee of Inspection on RAI, which had the goal of ensuring equal treatment for the two political sides.
 However, Prodi contested the deliberation of this Committee, which allowed Berlusconi to also hold a final televised speech after the debates as Prime Minister.
 Prodi refused to participate in any debate until this final speech had been cancelled.
 The issue was resolved on 3 March, when Berlusconi finally agreed to cancel the final speech.

 The debates lasted about 90 minutes each, did not include commercials, and had a preset time for each answer and each reply, and the obligation to film only the speaking person at any given time.
 The candidates were also forbidden to bring any kind of notes with them, even though they could write some down during the debate, and no audience was allowed to participate.
 This set of rules was very unusual in Italian political talk shows, where politicians usually interrupt each other, talk simultaneously and for as long as they can hold the word.
 Questions to candidates are posted by two journalists from the Italian press: the moderator himself was not allowed to ask any questions, but only to present the debate and guarantee respect of the rules.
 At the end of the debates, the candidates are allowed to make a final statement of 3 minutes.